 How Serious Are Car Accidents in Clearwater?

 Florida ranks as the third most dangerous state in the nation for drivers, based on the number of fatal crashes and car-accident-related deaths.
-Statistics show that Pinellas County is home to a fatal crash about once every three or four days.
+Statistics show that Pinellas County is home to a fatal accident about once every three or four days.

 While the total number of wrecks might have declined between 2019 and 2020, the same isn’t true for fatal crashes and deaths.
 In 2019, there were 105 deadly accidents and 109 fatalities.